Cynthia Stevenson: 2000s–present

 Stevenson played mother of Frankie Muniz's character in the 2003 spy comedy film Agent Cody Banks and in its sequel Agent Cody Banks 2 the following year.
 From 2003 to 2004, she was a regular cast member in the Showtime dark comedy-drama series Dead Like Me, playing lead character George (Ellen Muth)'s mother.
 In 2009, she starred in its sequel film, Dead like Me: Life After Death.
 In April 2006, she completed filming a sitcom pilot for CBS called You've Reached the Elliotts, starring opposite Chris Elliott as his wife, which was not picked up by the network.
 She had a recurring role on the Showtime drama series The L Word, and co-starred with Judy Davis in the 2006 comedy-drama film A Little Thing Called Murder.
 She also appeared in Six Feet Under, Monk and in multiple episodes of According to Jim.
 She also appeared in films Neverwas (2005), Full of It (2007), Will You Marry Me?
 (2008), I Love You, Beth Cooper (2009) and Case 39 (2009).

 From 2006 to 2008, Stevenson starred in the ABC comedy-drama series, Men in Trees, which was taped in Vancouver.
 In April 2009, she co-starred opposite Bob Saget on the short-lived ABC sitcom Surviving Suburbia.
 In 2010, she had a recurring role as Shiri Appleby's character's mother on The CW drama series Life Unexpected.
 In 2010, she also appeared in the music video for the song "Fuckin' Perfect" by Pink.

 Stevenson appeared in Shonda Rhimes dramas Grey's Anatomy in 2010, Off the Map and Private Practice in 2011, Scandal in 2013, and from 2018 to 2020 played Pam Walsh, Connor's mother on How to Get Away with Murder.
 In 2014, she played villainous housekeeper in the Lifetime television film Killing Daddy and in 2015, starred alongside Ed Begley Jr. in the TBS comedy series Your Family or Mine.

+Personal life

+Stevenson married director Tom Davies in 1992; the couple met in 1991, on the set of The Gun in Betty Lou's Handbag, when she filmed a brief uncredited appearance.

+She returned to reside in one of her childhood hometowns, Vancouver, when she worked there from 2001 to 2008.